Skip to main content

 Privathaftpflichtversicherung

-Privathaftpflicht (personal liability insurance) is the most common voluntary insurance in Germany: over 85% of households have it [1].
+Privathaftpflicht (personal liability insurance) is the most common voluntary insurance in Germany: nearly 9 in 10 people have it [1].

 Covers damage you accidentally cause to other people or their property.
-In Germany, the principle of unlimited personal liability applies.
+In Germany, the principle of unlimited personal liability applies — you are liable with all your assets, with no upper limit (Section 823 BGB) [11].

 What It CoversExample